 • Search distributors like Amazon to see if the imprint name is in use (publisher/imprint names are listed on distributors’ search engines).

 Once you have settled on the imprint name, the next step is registration.
 To do this, file a Fictitious Business Name (FBN) or Doing Business As (DBA) certificate in your county.
 There is a fee to register, but most fees are relatively low.
 And the online process is easy and painless.

 Check the state and county websites to find where to record your FBN or DBA.
 Usually, this is through the Secretary of State or some other similar state agency.
 If you do not have the time or energy to file yourself, you can hire a lawyer or your accountant to coordinate this process.
 Most states require you to provide public notice of your FBN by publishing it in a local newspaper for a specified period of time.
 Make sure you find out when your FBN must be renewed.

 You obtain an EIN for your imprint from the IRS (gotta love all these acronyms).
 Check the IRS website for the forms.
 There is no filing fee (shocking, I know).

-The purpose of an EIN is for privacy, security, and tax reporting.
-Basically this is a Social Security Number assigned to your business and functions as your tax ID number in all business transactions — like with Amazon.
+An EIN’s purpose is privacy, security, and tax reporting.
+Basically, this is a Social Security Number assigned to your business and functions as your tax ID number in all business transactions — like with Amazon.
 Using the EIN prevents you from having to use your social security number.

 5. Obtain a business license